standardgalactic/third-brain/_Notes/Keep a margin of safety when planning.md

 - Frugal budget
 - Flexible thinking
 - Loose timelines
+- Avoid single point of failures
+- Save money for the surprises that life will throw at you.

 ## Example of margin of safety
 - You could assume that the future returns you'll earn will be one-third of the historic average.
 This offers a margin of safety if you have a run of bad luck